ptupitsyn/ptupitsyn.github.io/_posts/2020-10-26-Whats-New-In-Ignite-Net-2.9.md

 Some of the characteristics are:

 * The cache is populated eagerly.
-For every primary, backup, or near cache entry that is present on the given node, a platform cache entry exists at all times.
+For every local (primary, backup, or near) cache entry on the given node, an up-to-date platform cache entry exists at all times.
+Therefore, read operations for those entries are guaranteed to hit the platform cache - performance is predictable.
 * The same instance is returned repeatedly (`ReferenceEquals(cache[1], cache[1]) == true`).
 Any modifications to the returned objects should be avoided: Ignite can discard them at any moment.

 This feature may be not trivial to understand, but provides a huge performance improvement when used correctly.
 Potential scenarios are: